-Bob frequently railed against people of color and foreigners—except Germans, Scandinavians, and the Dutch as he assured me.
+Frequently, Bob railed against people of color and foreigners--“except Germans, Scandinavians, and the Dutch" as he assured me.

-Bob saw no need to check in with physicians as “doctors don't really know what they are doing, except pushing expensive pharmaceuticals."
-Without fail, he insisted that he knew what he was doing.
+Bob saw no need to check in with lung specialists as “doctors don't really know what they are doing, except pushing expensive pharmaceuticals," as he claimed, insisting that he always knew what he was doing.

 Allahu Akbar.
 Allahu Akbar.
+Allahu Akbar.